 By clicking the Synchronize State button

 If you check the Enable automatic failover server synchronization check box, an active connection will be maintained between your two MFT Servers.
-This active connection will be responsible for monitoring server configuration changes so that if any changes are made on the primary server, those changes can be reflected on the secondary server.
+This active connection will be responsible for monitoring server configuration changes so that if any changes are made on the primary server, those changes can be automatically cascaded to the secondary server.

 Here's a screenshot showing Failover settings on my JSCAPE MFT Server 1.

 Here are screenshots of the System Monitor applications on my two Linux servers.
 Observe the activity on their Network History (bottom graphs).
 Those are caused by the active connection.

 Here is another set of screenshots.
 This was taken as soon as I activated an FTP service on my JSCAPE MFT Server 1 (with failover already enabled), resulting in a similar activation on JSCAPE MFT Server 2.
 Notice the similarities in the activity levels on the CPU and Network charts of both servers.

 In case you don't want to maintain any active connection between the two servers, just leave the Enable automatic failover server synchronization check box unchecked.
 Any time you want synchronization to take effect, all you have to do is click the Synchronize State button.

 Take note that, by default, domain and web services on your failover server (the secondary server) will not be started automatically.
 To make them start without human intervention, check the check box that says Start domain / services after synchronization.

 There's one more setting you may need to specify before you finalize your Failover settings.
 Go to the IP Substitution tab and click the Add button.
 Next, enter your primary server's IP address into the IP field and the failover server's IP address into the Substitution IP field.

 What exactly does that do?